The Voter Participation Center: 2020 election

 The Voter Participation Center launched the largest voter campaign in its history in 2020, with a goal of registering 1 million voters.
 Ahead of the 2020 election, the group said it was mailing 5.4 million registration forms, including 520,000 in Pennsylvania.
 The group also conducted polling that found young people, people of color and unmarried women were likely to vote against Donald Trump, including a growing number of working class white women, many of whom voted for him in 2016.
 The group has also argued that aggressive deadlines for registering to vote disenfranchises many voters.
-Some election officials criticized the Center for its poor targeting of unregistered voters early in the 2020 election cycle on account of the already-registered or ineligible voters who received mailers.
-However, former VPC-CVI President and Founder, Page Gardner, noted that only a small percentage of mailers were mistargeted, and some election officials have noted that the Center's campaign is much better at targeting voters than other similar efforts.
+Some election officials criticized the center for its poor targeting of unregistered voters early in the 2020 election cycle on account of the already-registered or ineligible voters who received mailers.
+However, former VPC-CVI President and Founder, Page Gardner, noted that only a small percentage of mailers were mistargeted, and some election officials have noted that the center's campaign is much better at targeting voters than other similar efforts.
 Later in June 2020, the group again received criticism after sending pre-filled absentee ballot request forms to up to 80,000 North Carolinians.
 These absentee ballot request forms had sections already filled in, a practice banned in 2019 by the N.C.
 General Assembly.
 The N.C.
 State Board of Elections said that while CVI provided sample mailings to review, the "State Board staff did not catch the pre-filled forms at that time."
-The Center announced that they would send out another 400,000 mailings that will include blank absentee ballot request forms, which are valid.
+The center announced that they would send out another 400,000 mailings that will include blank absentee ballot request forms, which are valid.

+2024 election

+In the weeks before the 2024 presidential election, VPI mailed people across the U.S. letters claiming to be a "Voting Report Card", which listed the voter's name, address, and voting records beginning with the 2016 general election.
+It also showed what it claims are voting records of neighbors.
+Some recipients called the letters invasive, intimidating, and threatening, as the mailer says that the VPI "will be reviewing these records after the election to determine whether or not you joined your neighbors in voting."

+Before the election, the Maryland Attorney General's Office issued a cease-and-desist letter to the organization, ordering that the group stop sending letters to Maryland voters.
+The attorney general's letter accused CVI and its sister organization, the Voter Participation Center, of violating Maryland law and the Voting Rights Act.
+Statements from the mailer such as "we will be reviewing these records after the election to determine whether or not you joined your neighbors in voting" imply that a person's voting record will be revealed and pressures them.